 2. Toast the almonds for about 5 to 6 minutes on a baking sheet in a preheated oven at 170°C (350°F) or stirring constantly in a non-stick skillet on the stove.
 Set aside

 3. Cut a lengthwise slit down the center of the loin, stopping at about 2.5 cm (1 inch) from the other side.
 Open the loin so it lies almost flat

 4. Completely cover the inner (cut) surface of the loin with the ham.
 Arrange the soaked dried fruits and the almonds in a line down the center.
 Wrap the loin around the fruit and place the orange slices and the rosemary sprig on top.
 Tie the roast at 5 cm (2 inch) intervals with kitchen string

 5. Season with salt and pepper to taste.
 Place it in a roasting pan with butter and Marsala

-6. Bake uncovered at 205 °C (400°C) for 5 minutes.
+6. Bake uncovered at 210 °C (410°F) for 5 minutes.
 Reduce heat to 180 °C (350 °F), cover with aluminum foil and bake for an additional 40 min.
+Baste the meat with the juice.
 Use a meat thermometer to determine when it reaches your preferred level of doneness (70°C/160°F for medium).
 Uncover and place under broiler to brown the top for about 5 min.

 7. Transfer to a cutting board.
 Let it stand for about 10-15 min.
 Remove the strings and slice it.
 You can serve with baked potatoes, mashed potatoes and grilled vegetables.

-Note: You can substitute apricots with dried figs to make this recipe even more Mediterranean. -Paola
+Note: You can also cook the roast in a pan following the directions of Arista di Maiale Ripiena e Melagrana.
+Just bake it at the end.
+You can substitute apricots with dried figs to make this recipe even more Mediterranean. -Paola